January 9 through 16, 2023

 The IRC India is a musical and cultural trip to South India for continued rhythmical and musical study at the source of Carnatic music.
-The ten day course will take place in three different beautiful locations (Bangalore, Mysore and Hampi) with a program of classes and visits to concerts and cultural sites.
-For those who like, several pieces will be prepared ahead of time to be performed on fusion crossover concerts at several locations.
+The 8 day course will take place in Bangalore with a program of classes and visits to concerts and cultural sites.
+For those who are up for it, we will prepare several pieces to be performed on a fusion musical concert.

 The course is led by Ned McGowan, B.C.
-Manjunath, Dr. Mysore Manjunath and Kristina Fuchs in collaboration with Dr. Suma Sudhindra and the Indian Music Experience.
+Manjunath and Dr. Mysore Manjunath in collaboration with Dr. Suma Sudhindra and the Indian Music Experience.

 The Carnatic system of rhythm with its practical approach to complexities, forms the International Rhythm Course's (IRC) basic method for both a foundation and a structured exploration of rhythm in music.
 The IRC teaches the traditional approach to rhythm from the Carnatic perspective and places it both theoretically and practically next to Western methods.
 B.C.
 Manjunath will teach the basics of proper Konnakkol syllables and pronunciation, and the rhythmical approach of his pieces take a prominent role in the course materials.